Marco Sturm Named Ontario Reign Head Coach

 The LA Kings have named Marco Sturm as head coach for the Ontario Reign of the American Hockey League (AHL).
 He becomes the sixth head coach to serve for the AHL affiliate in Manchester or Ontario.
-The remaining coaching staff for the Reign – Chris Hajt, Craig Johnson, Brad Schuler and Matt Millar – will all return as well.
+The remaining coaching staff for the Reign – Chris Hajt, Craig Johnson, Brad Schuler, and Matt Millar – will also return.

 Sturm joins the Reign after spending the last four seasons (2018-22) as an assistant coach with the Kings.
 This past season, Sturm helped the Kings earn their first playoff berth since 2017-18 with a third-place finish in the Pacific Division standings.
 The team’s 99-point regular-season total (44-27-11) was the sixth-most points earned by a Kings team in franchise history.

 “As part of Todd’s staff for the past few seasons, Marco has played an important role in helping to instill a successful system for our team and will continue the development of our players at that level,” said Vice President and General Manager Rob Blake.
 “This is a good opportunity for Marco, and Todd was very supportive of this transition.”